RaghavSrivastava25/RaghavSrivastava25/README.md

 - 🔭 I’m currently a junior dev at Pace Stock Brocking Pvt Ltd.

-- 🌱 I’m currently learning abt Quantitative investment management, DBA stuff.
+- 🌱 I’m currently learning abt Quantitative investment management, algorithmic trading, DBA stuff.

 - 👯 I’m looking to collaborate on solutions with the potential to create impact.

 - 🤔 I’m looking for help with some intimidating fintech startup stuff, contact me if you're interested in knowing what's it about.

-- 💬 Ask me about Machine Learning, Deep Learning, Math, Stats, Game Theory, The Human Brain, etc.
+- 💬 Ask me about Machine Learning, Math, Stats, Game Theory, The Human Brain, etc.

 - 📫 How to reach me: mr.tachyon25@gmail.com